axelayala1988/ace/terraform/gcloud/Readme.md

 This terraform script supports the use of custom domains via Cloud DNS.

-1. Ensure your access key can create DNS records in the target Cloud DNS managed zone.
+1. Ensure your service account can create DNS records in the target Cloud DNS managed zone.

 1. Add the following values to the `terraform.tfvars` file: